Wangjw6/LLMob/README.md

 - [MetaGPT](https://github.com/geekan/MetaGPT/tree/main)

 The raw data used in this project is from [Foursquare API](https://location.foursquare.com/developer/).
-We select and process the data with enough records before using it in our project.
+We select the data with enough records and preprocess them before using in our project.